Last Days of Coney Island: Development

 Ralph Bakshi had previously pitched the film to major studios such as Pixar and DreamWorks, but was unable to find anyone who wanted to take on the project.
 When technology began advancing to the point where Bakshi could begin the project on a lower budget, he decided to take on the project himself and produce it independently working with a small development crew in New Mexico.
 Bakshi is quoted as saying that the animation is "probably higher quality than anything I ever made, at a cost so low it's embarrassing.
 Everything I used to do in my old movies that required hundreds of people and huge salaries is now done in a box.
 It took 250 people to make Heavy Traffic, now I'm down to five.
 I kiss the computer every morning — f-----' unbelievable!"

 Production was announced in 2006, attracting much interest, but no official funding, and according to Bakshi, "I had about eight minutes of film and a completed script.
 I thought budget was a slam dunk.
 For a Bakshi comeback film, it seemed like a no-brainer. [...]
 I asked one guy [in Hollywood], 'Should I have a budget of $150 million and pocket the rest?'
 He said, 'Yeah, but you have to make it PG'".
 Bakshi ended the production to rethink his approach towards the film.
 Its production status was left uncertain.

 On October 20, 2012, at Dallas Comic-Con: Fan Days, Ralph Bakshi participated in a Q&A where it was stated that he would take Last Days of Coney Island to Kickstarter in an attempt to crowdsource the funding.

 A Kickstarter campaign was launched on February 1, 2013 to complete funding for the first short in the film.
 On March 3, the film was successfully funded and raised $174,195 from 1,290 backers, and Bakshi confirmed production had begun.

 Casting

-When the project was first announced on Kickstarter, voice actress Tina Romanus, who had previously worked with Baskhi on Wizards and Hey Good Lookin', was confirmed to play the role of Molly, the main character's love interest.
+When the project was first announced on Kickstarter, voice actress Tina Romanus, who had previously worked with Bakshi on Wizards and Hey Good Lookin', was confirmed to play the role of Molly, the main character's love interest.
 In February 2013, actor Matthew Modine was cast in the film after coming across the film's Kickstarter campaign online in the role of Shorty, described as "a 4-foot-tall mafia collector who thinks he's Elvis Presley and sings like Chet Baker".

 Omar Jones ended up replacing Matthew Modine in the lead role of Shorty.
 Other voices include Ralph himself, Eddie Bakshi, Jess Gorell, Jonathan Yudis, Joey Camen and Ron Thompson.